CloudCannon/documentation/_editing/content-editor.md

 ### Hiding the Content Area

-When Markdown files only use the front matter, it is better to display a full screen front matter editor.
-The *Content Editor* can toggle the content section using the `hide_content` variable.
-This can be configured per collection:
+When files only use the front matter, it is better to display a full screen front matter editor.
+Toggle the content section in the *Content Editor* using the `hide_content` variable.
+Configure it with one of the following methods.

+The collection definition in `_config.yml`:

 {% highlight yaml %}
 collections: